coded-aesthetics/hugo-blog/content/posts/control-cosmic-unicorn-with-timeular.md

 title = "Using Timeular Tracker to display dice rolls on the Cosmic Unicorn"
 +++

-# Using Timeular Tracker to display dice rolls on the Cosmic Unicorn

----

 ![/images/timeular.gif](/images/timeular.gif)

 Have you ever wanted to create a physical display that responds to real-world interactions?
 In this tutorial, we'll build a fascinating IoT project that combines Bluetooth Low Energy (BLE), WiFi, and LED matrix displays to create a responsive system where rotating a physical device instantly updates a display.
 You need a timeular tracker and a cosmic unicorn 32x32 matrix to actually be able to build this.
 But even if you do not own any of these components you can still learn how to setup a web server on a Raspberry PI Pico w and how to use the bartolome-ble-toolkit to connect to bluetooth periphals.